mballard29/this-sounds-like/README.md

 - [x] Extend functionality to work for singles/specific songs (that don't have album links available)
   - sort of: some song pages don't have album artwork links to be scraped
   - treating individual songs to be scraped as singles (hierarchical table structure) can lead to database bloat and (unhelpful) redundancy (higher normalization)(doesn't degrade performance right now)
+  - [ ] is the formatting of an album page still the best presentation of info for individual songs, or does it need a unique layout (path)
 - [x] Change color of color theme selector to something other than blue
 - [ ] Does an album page have a "release date" for albums (versus sporadic release dates listed in credits on each track)?
 - [ ] Utilize Genius's list of alternate album covers to also display on track detail pages